Axway/amplify-central/content/en/docs/manage_marketplace/manage_subscribers_subscriptions.md

 #### Subscribe from the UI

-1. Log into the Marketplace WebUI.
+1. Log into Amplify Marketplace Enterprise WebUI.
 2. Browse for the product you want to subscribe to, and click on the product name.
 The product details page is displayed.
 3. Click **Subscribe** to start the subscription process.
 A side panel is displayed asking you to: